 3. Compatibility with Media:

-- Reference: Use sources like the Cole-Parmer Chemical Resistance Guide and the Parker O-Ring Handbook for detailed compatibility information.
+Use compatibility charts to match the O-ring substance with the chemicals it will encounter.
+Use sources like the Cole-Parmer Chemical Resistance Guide and the Parker O-Ring Handbook for detailed compatibility information.

 4. Application-Specific Requirements: